 At Intiveo, we believe in making appointment reminders user-friendly.
 We want to make scheduling easy and straightforward.
 Our HIPAA compliant program includes a scheduler that updates in close to real time.
 You will be able to see the most up-to-date information about booked and confirmed appointments.

 Fitting an appointment reminder into your patient’s already busy life can take many forms.
 Intiveo allows you to customize by sending the appointment reminder by text, email, or voice.
 Communicating via text is especially important when retaining younger patients.
-Intiveo’s 2-way chat allows you to talk with your patience in real time, increasing that patient engagement.
+Intiveo’s 2-way chat allows you to talk with your patient in real time, increasing that patient engagement.